Juca-77/Souls-Duel/docs/README.md

 ### States

-**Managing Different States in the Game**
+**Managing Different States in the com.aor.soulsduel.Game**

-In our game, we aimed to introduce a diverse set of experiences by incorporating distinct states.
+In our game, we aimed to introduce a diverse set of experiences by incorporating distinct com.aor.soulsduel.states.
 The primary focus was on creating a menu that offers various options, including the selection of game levels and initiating gameplay.

-**The State Pattern for Managing Different Game States**
+**The State Pattern for Managing Different com.aor.soulsduel.Game States**

-In our game development, we recognized the need for managing distinct states such as the main menu and the gameplay itself.
-To facilitate this, we implemented the State pattern, providing a structured approach to represent and transition between various states within our application.
+In our game development, we recognized the need for managing distinct com.aor.soulsduel.states such as the main menu and the gameplay itself.
+To facilitate this, we implemented the State pattern, providing a structured approach to represent and transition between various com.aor.soulsduel.states within our application.

 **Implementation**